-Completely electricity-free cooling based on 3,000-year old principles.
+Electricity free cooling based on ancient, global principles.

 There are small holes drilled into the bottoms (only) of tubes where the condensation drains into a gravel bed.
 In some designs non-perforated tubes are sloped away from the house and the condensate may go into a deep gravel pit, cistern for collection, or a drain sump may be used.

 It depends on where you live and what kind of winters and summers you have.
 Generally speaking, the deeper underground you go, the more stable the temperature.
 The air moving through the tubes in the earth at deeper depths, will follow those temperatures closely.
 Ambient temperature below the frost line, at an 8’ (2.5 m) depth may drop to 41 degrees F (5oC) in winter, and rise to around 65 F (18oC) in North America.
 It is not usually logistically or economically feasible to place earth tubes below the 10’ (3 m) level.

 Can cooling tubes be used in a humid climate?